Platinum-Pluto/Project_Code_CSE475/README.md

 The CNN models for binary classification for Pneumonia were trained on google colab.
-We trained 4 CNN models for the binary classification using Sigmoid activation function in order to detect if a patient has Pneumonia or not based on their chest X-Ray images.
+We trained four CNN models for the binary classification using Sigmoid activation function in order to detect if a patient has Pneumonia or not based on their chest X-Ray images.
+We kept the learning rate a very small value due to the fact that the models were overfitting.
+After some trials and failures we found the learning rate value which gave us good results which can be observed from the plot images.